oncojs/oncogrid/API.md

   * `height` - `number` - Sets the height of the OncoGrid. `Default: 500`
   * `width` - `number` - Sets the width of the OncoGrid. `Default: 500`
   * `prefix` - `string` - String prefix to use for all css classes. `Default: 'og-'`
+  * `donorTracks` - `Array` - An array of objects describing the tracks to be displayed for donors.
+  * `donorOpacityFunc` - `function` - Function describing how to compute the opacity of the a donor track cell.
+  * `geneTracks` - `Array` - An array of objects describing the tracks to be displayed for genes.
+  * `geneOpacityFunc` - `function` - Function describing how to compute the opacity of the a gene track cell.
   * `gridClick` - `function` - Function for the intended behaviour triggered by clicking on a cell in the main grid.
   * `donorClick` - `function` - Function for the intended behaviour triggered by clicking on a cell in the donor track grid.
   * `geneClick` - `function` - Function for the intended behaviour triggered by clicking on a cell in the gene track grid.